Gabriel Hammond: Career

-After graduating from Johns Hopkins, Mr. Hammond began his career at Goldman Sachs & Co in the Energy & Power Group within the Equity Research Division, before founding Alerian Capital Management, LLC, in 2004, the first and leading energy infrastructure data and analytics company to create investment vehicles in the Master Limited Partnerships (MLP) asset class.
+After graduating from Johns Hopkins, Hammond began his career at Goldman Sachs & Co in the Energy & Power Group within the Equity Research Division, before founding Alerian Capital Management, LLC, in 2004, the first and leading energy infrastructure data and analytics company to create investment vehicles in the Master Limited Partnerships (MLP) asset class.
 Alerian is most known for creating the Alerian MLP Index, the benchmark index for MLPs in the energy infrastructure industry.

-In 2009, Mr. Hammond created the SteelPath MLP Funds, an energy infrastructure mutual fund family focused on the MLP asset class, creating the first MLP open-ended funds.
+In 2009, Hammond created the SteelPath MLP Funds, an energy infrastructure mutual fund family focused on the MLP asset class, creating the first MLP open-ended funds.
 The funds provided investors access, liquidity, and transparency in energy infrastructure through the MLP asset class.
-Mr. Hammond served as the Chief Executive Officer, President and Portfolio Manager of SteelPath before he sold the SteelPath mutual funds family to Oppenheimer Funds in 2012, with assets under management of $3.3 billion at the time of sale.
+Hammond served as the Chief Executive Officer, President and Portfolio Manager of SteelPath before he sold the SteelPath mutual funds family to Oppenheimer Funds in 2012, with assets under management of $3.3 billion at the time of sale.
 In December 2012 OppenheimerFunds, Inc. acquired SteelPath, which had $3.3 billion in assets under management.

-In 2007, Mr. Hammond and Alerian launched what would become the J.P.
+In 2007, Hammond and Alerian launched what would become the J.P.
 Morgan Alerian MLP Index ETN (Ticker: AMJ), the first passively managed MLP exchange-traded product to track the Alerian Index.
-In 2010, Mr. Hammond launched the Alerian MLP ETF (Ticker: AMLP), the first MLP exchange-traded fund, which has become the largest publicly available MLP investment product.
+In 2010, Hammond launched the Alerian MLP ETF (Ticker: AMLP), the first MLP exchange-traded fund, which has become the largest publicly available MLP investment product.
 Total assets under management linked to the Alerian Index series exceeded $17 billion by 2015.
-In July 2018 Mr. Hammond sold the company to a group reportedly financed by his old employer, Goldman Sachs.
+In July 2018 Hammond sold the company to a group reportedly financed by his old employer, Goldman Sachs.

-In 2012, Mr. Hammond became a 49% owner of Ace Distributing, a beverage distribution company located in southern central Pennsylvania, where has supported management through its technology initiatives and transformative acquisition.
-In 2017, Mr. Hammond also enabled Ace’s transformative acquisition of a competing distributor, W&L, which doubled the number of cases sold and increased Ace’s market share in its territories to more than 60 percent.
-In 2019, Mr. Hammond founded Hammond Beverage Group to build upon the success of Ace and its strong management team.
+In 2012, Hammond became a 49% owner of Ace Distributing, a beverage distribution company located in southern central Pennsylvania, where has supported management through its technology initiatives and transformative acquisition.
+In 2017, Hammond also enabled Ace’s transformative acquisition of a competing distributor, W&L, which doubled the number of cases sold and increased Ace’s market share in its territories to more than 60 percent.
+In 2019, Hammond founded Hammond Beverage Group to build upon the success of Ace and its strong management team.

-In 2019, Mr. Hammond founded Emles Advisors LLC, an asset management firm.
+In 2019, Hammond founded Emles Advisors LLC, an asset management firm.